mireillefares/VAAnimation/README.md

-# Multimodal Transformer Modelling of Upper-Face Gestures From Text and Speech
+# Multimodal Generation of Upper-Facial and Head Gestures with a Transformer Network Using Speech and Text
+## Authors: Mireille Fares, Catherine Pelachaud, Nicolas Obin

 **Abstract**: We  propose  a  semantically-aware  speech  driven  method  to generate expressive and natural upper-facial and head motion for Embodied Conversational Agents (ECA).
 In this work, we tackle two key challenges: produce natural and continuous (i) head  motion,  and  (ii)  upper-facial  gestures.
 We  propose  a model that generates gestures based on multimodal input features:  the first modality is text, and the second one is speech prosody.
 Our  model  makes  use  of  Transformers  and  Con-volutions to map the multimodal features that correspond to an utterance to continuous eyebrows and head gestures.